whaleen/jekyll-gulp-sass-browser-sync/README.md

 jekyll-gulp-sass-tachyons-browser-sync
 =============================

-A starter project including full setup for Jekyll, GulpJS, SASS, Tachyons, AutoPrefixer &amp; BrowserSync
+A starter project including full setup for Jekyll, GulpJS, SASS, Tachyons, AutoPrefixer &amp; BrowserSync.

+## Because

+- You intend to use Jekyll.
+- You will be "designing in the browser".
+- You intend to use Tachyons. http://tachyons.io/
+- You or someone in charge wants to "harness the power" of SASS.

 ## System Preparation